 Editorial Freelancing 101

-The EFA offers a number of recorded webinars about entering the industry, including the following:
+The EFA offers a number of recorded webinars about entering the industry.

 - Freelancing 101: Launching Your Editorial Business, Revised Edition, by Ruth E. Thaler-Carter and Robin Martin (2020)